 Hong Kong is dotted with beaches, some of which are wonderful, and great to head to during the long hot summer.

-Hong Kong's summer is a tough time for hiking and so forth, but can be great for heading to a beach.
+Hong Kong’s summer is a tough time for hiking and other outdoor exertions, but can be great for heading to a beach.

 Hong Kong is dotted with beaches, some grotty, some wonderful.
 With locals fond of heading to the seaside – especially during weekends and holidays – many of these beaches have facilities for swimmers, including changing rooms with showers, lifeguards, and shark nets (thanks to over-exploitation, sharks are rare in Hong Kong waters, but during the 1990s, there were several shark attacks, some fatal).

 The Environmental Protection Department measures water quality at Hong Kong beaches (reports for previous years).
 During summer, there are frequent reports on their findings in the local media.